vacp2p/rfc/content/docs/rfcs/65/README.md

 name: Status Accounts
 status: draft
 category: Standards Track
-description: Details of what a Status account is, how accounts are created, and how accounts are used.
+description: Details of what a Status account address is and how account addresses are created and used.
 editor: Aaryamann Challani <aaryamann@status.im>
 contributors:
 - Corey Petty <corey@status.im>